 MegaSquirt is a DIY engine management system that has been evolving rapidly over the last couple of years.
 It was initially developed to control fuel injection only and was primarily aimed at upgrading older, carbureted vehicles.
 It is an “open” project with circuit diagrams and code available to anyone for free on the Internet.

 Because of that openness, some bright people adapted the original design to include ignition control.
 MegaSquirt n Spark-Extra is on the cutting edge and I believe it’s the most advanced and flexible version of the tuning a software available for MS. (As of July 2005)

 A number of people have used MegaSquirt on the 1st generation Toyota MR2, but most used the Ford EDIS ignition system for spark control.
 I decided to use the stock ignition.
 As I researched the project, it occurred to me I could use the stock engine harness as well.
 To that end, I built a “jumper cable” that connects the MS computer to the stock engine harness connectors.
 You simply unplug the stock ECU and plug in MS.

-I began be reviewing the circuit diagrams for my MR2, which I found on the MR2OC.com Parts & Service Center Page.
-The page includes a variety of technical information, including circuit diagrams for all the 1st gen MR2s.
+I began be reviewing the circuit diagrams for the EFI and Ignition System on my MR2.
 I also studied the Circuit Diagram for MegaSquirt.
 It took awhile (and some helpful tips from others) to finally figure a way to route all necessary connections through the harness jumper and into MS.